tamdaominh0218/Breast-cancer-classification-using-Deep-Learning/README.md

 Found 12908 images belonging to 2 classes.
 Found 18476 images belonging to 2 classes.
 ```
+****
-NODE: You'll want to set shuffle to False for the test_generator if you aim to plot confusion matrices for the predictions.
+Note: You'll want to set shuffle to False for the test_generator if you aim to plot confusion matrices for the predictions.
 If not, the labels can get mixed up and your confusion matrices will look horrible while your models may perform much better than it appears.
 There's no need to set shuffle to False for the train_generator and valid_generator.
-## 2. Vấn đề mất cân bằng giữa 2 lớp
+****
+## 2. Class Imbalance - Issue or Not?
+Here, we run into the potential issue of class imbalance.
+There's an imbalance between the number of IDC(+) and IDC(-) samples.
+Most Machine Learning algorithms perform best when there's a roughly equal number of samples, and this stands especially for binary classification such as we're trying to do.

+It's worth noting that it's ideal for this balance between classes to exist naturally.

+Given the fact that negative samples are much more numerous than positive ones - our test set will also have a lot of negative samples.
+Since there's 277524 samples in total, 198738 of which are negative - that's ~71% class 0 samples.

+____
+_If our model misclassifies every single positive (class 1) sample, it'll still get 71% in accuracy, if it gets the other classifications right.
+In other words, if it outputs a constant 0 for every input, it'll still get 71% accuracy._
+____
 ## 3. Huấn luyện mô hình - CNN từ đầu
 ## 4. Huấn luyện mô hình - EfficientNetB0
 ## 5. Huấn luyện mô hình - VGG16